 Restraining orders in Norwalk are filed in much the same way that restraining orders throughout Los Angeles County are filed and handled.
 While there are some differences, much of the process is the same.
 The same types of restraining orders are filed in Norwalk as are filed in all of California:

 Workplace Violence Restraining Orders – this type of order can only be filed by an employer on behalf of an employee.
 Employees who wish to file restraining order requests themselves must file another type of request, usually civil harassment restraining order requests.
-It is a procedural mistake to file a workplace violence restraining order request if one is employee filing a request on his or her behalf against a co worker or a superior.
+It is a procedural mistake to file a workplace violence restraining order request if one is employee filing a request on his or her behalf against a co-worker or a superior.
+One employee who wishes to request a restraining order against another employee or co-worker should file a civil harassment restraining order (unless an elder abuse restraining order or domestic violence restraining order would be appropriate).

 Below is a description of the restraining order process in Norwalk, including information about filing and the mediation process.
 Below the discussion about the mediation process is a list of restraining order resources that Norwalk offers.